Complete Guide

 • Not a deductible expense

-• Reduces outstanding liability on balance sheet
+• Clears outstanding liability on balance sheet

-• Treated as repayment of loan capital
+• Considered as the payment of loan capital

 GST & Other Charges